 |Poison||Tier 1||Tier 3|

 Here is a more visualized breakdown of how these damage types are ranked concerning draconic ancestry.

 As previously stated, damage resistance is considerably more valuable than breath weapon damage.
 That being said, we can eliminate all the damage types that were ranked in tier 2 in damage resistance.
 Cold, lighting, and acid are all viable breath weapon tiers, but they lack in the defensive category.

 This leaves us with fire and poison damage for our top 2.
 Normally I would leave it at that.
 However, some factors give fire an edge over poison.
 First, fire has 3 extra creatures that deal its damage.
 Secondly, poison ranked terribly in the breath weapon category with 95 creatures being flat-out immune to poison damage.

 Therefore we can conclude that the best draconic ancestry is either the brass, gold, or red draconic ancestry!

 Gold and red dragonborn both have a breath weapon that is a cone-shaped attack which I have previously determined was superior to the line-shaped attack (in theory of course).

-One variable is what the setting of the campaign your dragonborn will be in.
-This includes the types of creatures will be in that setting and what types of damage they deal.
+One variable is the setting of the campaign your dragonborn will be in.
+This includes the types of creatures that will be in that setting and what types of damage they deal.
 Are you in a volcano with fire damage being common?
 Brass, gold, or red are still the optimal choice.
-However, if you’re in the frozen tundra silver or white draconic ancestry may be a better choice.
+However, if you’re in the tundra silver or white draconic ancestry may be a better choice.
 There is environmental damage to consider that this post did not account for when tallying resistances.

 Another variable is if your character will have access to other resistances.
 For example, if you are playing a bear totem Barbarian you will have resistance to every damage type outside of psychic while raging.
 You would then probably value your breath weapon more than your resistance.